ministryofjustice/modernisation-platform-github-actions/format-code/README.md

 | `python`    | Optimised for Python projects           |
 | `light`     | Minimal linters, fastest linting        |

-You can override the default flavor like so:
+Override the flavor by setting the `flavor` input:

 ```yaml
 with: